 We as humans hate leaving things unfinished and we love achieving goals.

 Linkedin and Quora have done a great job leveraging this idea.
 Once your users are successful, acknowledge it and reward it

 The more instances of social accountability, i.e. getting people to connect with others inside your app, the stronger the commitment becomes.

 Lifecycle email can be used to do things that the site/app cannot.
 Nudge people to complete the steps and pull the user into the site/app.

 You don’t get a second chance to make a great first impression.

-What happens after a user comes across your product, is the delicate opportunity to make or break a relationship.
+What happens after a user comes across your product is a delicate opportunity to make or break a relationship.

 Every app brings a unique set of challenges.
-Using the tools and techniques learned above to measure, test and validate onboarding ideas.
+Use the tools and techniques learned above to measure, test and validate onboarding ideas.

 - How not to lose users during app onboarding (Part 1)